-A perennial source of campus interest due to its infrastructural centrality to the work of the University, the state of academic technology has undergone significant transformation in the past ten years.
-For this reason, the University elected to provide an especial focus on the topic throughout the self study.
-Figure Five [text follows the body this essay] presents a list of highlights in the enhancement of University technological services.
+A key element in student and faculty success is academic technology, which has undergone a significant transformation in the past ten years.
+For this reason, the University elected to provide a special focus on the topic throughout the self study.
+The data element Enhancement of Technological Services Since 1998 presents a list of highlights in the enhancement of University technological services to increase instructional capacity and access to students.

 The University provides technological resources and support through the Office of Information Technology (OIT).
 The responsibilities of OIT include academic and administrative computing, campus telephone and information networks, and distance learning.
-The Technology and Learning Subcommittee of the University Educational Policies Committee provides important policy development and implementation oversight functions.
-A campus-wide OIT Advisory Council provides guidance at the policy level for the spectrum of strategic technology issues, and an OIT Technology Forum serves at the operational level with technical staff as a communication channel for operations-oriented procedures and concerns.
+The campus has recently reorganized its oversight and development functions to increase participation and enhance effective capacity in this area.
+The Learning and Technology Subcommittee of the University Educational Policies Committee combines the work of two previous committees and provides important policy development and implementation guidance.
+The newly formed OIT Advisory Council will provide guidance at the policy level for the spectrum of strategic technology issues; similarly, an OIT Technology Forum will serve at the operational level with technical staff as a communication channel for operations-oriented procedures and concerns.

-In 1996, the CSU Board of Trustees approved the system-wide Integrated Technology Strategy-Technology Infrastructure Initiative framework for leveraging technology as a tool to achieve

-CSU academic and administrative goals.
+In 1996, the CSU Board of Trustees approved the system-wide Integrated Technology Strategy-Technology Infrastructure Initiative framework for leveraging technology as a tool to achieve CSU academic and administrative goals.
 This framework continues to guide the CSU's system-wide investments in technology and provides common parameters, target baselines, and funding for campus technological services.
 The annual Measures of Success publication, first issued in 1999, is the vehicle through which the CSU informs the state legislature about the progress and benefits of the Integrated Technology Strategy.
 These annual reports measure progress in the following outcome categories: Excellence in Learning and Teaching, Quality of the Student Experience, Administrative Productivity and Quality, and Personal Productivity.